-the reported RSRP of cell 2 can be measured or predicted.
+the reported L3-RSRP of cell 2 can be measured or predicted.

-Editor Note: The relative RSRP accuracy for beam level measurements may be further discussed during WI phase depending upon RAN2 progress.
+Editor Note: The relative accuracy of predicted L3-RSRP for beam level measurements may be further discussed during WI phase depending upon RAN2 progress.

 The relative accuracy of predicted L3-RSRP for inter-frequency prediction is defined as: